vccolombo/vccolombo.github.io/_posts/2020-07-12-how-to-stop-docker-exposing-your-containers-to-the-world.md

 ...
 ```

 However, [some people reported](https://github.com/moby/moby/issues/22054#issuecomment-214496744) that even explicitly referencing `127.0.0.1`, the container could still be accessed from outside.
-For an extra layer of security, you could also modify the default Docker behavior and stop it from tampering with the `iptables` altogether.
+For an extra layer of security, you can also modify the default Docker behavior and stop it from tampering with the `iptables` altogether.
 For more info on how to do this, take a look at the links I provided at the end of the post.

 ## Conclusion